Read time 6 minutes

 Types of Office 365 Mailboxes

-Generally, there are six types of mail mailboxes in Office 365.
+There are multiple types of mailboxes in Office 365.
 Some of these mailbox types are paid while some can be created and accessed for free.

 We will describe each of these mailbox types, and what is their proper use.